 How Xactware Obtains Personal Data

-As a service provider for its customers, Xactware Solutions, Inc. (“Xactware”) receives personal data from its Customers’ Consumers located in the EEA.
+As a service provider for its customers, Xactware Solutions, Inc. (“Xactware”) receives personal data from its Customers’ Consumers located in the EEA and the United Kingdom.
 Xactware’s Customers provide the Personal Data to Xactware in connection with Xactware’s provision of services to its customers.
 Xactware processes these Personal Data in the U.S. for the purposes of performing technology support services including network, host, or infrastructure configuration and maintenance.
 Xactware acts as a service provider to its Customers and pursuant to their instructions.

 Xactware also obtains personal data directly from consumers when, for example, they visit a Xactware website and provide personal data online.
 In addition, Xactware obtains personal data, such as contact information, in connection with maintaining its customer relationships and providing its products and services to its customers.